Xul Solar: esoteric paintings

 Zodiac (1953)

 Zodiac has not a circular shape but is conceived according to a horizontal axis of two levels.
 In the upper one, odd signs of Air and Fire (usually represented by tall and thin figures).
 In the lower level, even signs of Earth and Water (usually represented by small and low figures).
-About colors, he assigned blue to Air, yellow to Earth, red to Fire and green to Water.
+About the colors, he assigned blue to Air, yellow to Earth, red to Fire and green to Water.

 Xul Solar's Tarot